Internet Safety for Teenagers in the 21st Century

 Q: What are some common misconceptions about Internet safety?

-A: People think that they can trust the Internet or that it is safe.
+A: People think they can trust the Internet or that it is safe.
 My advice is to be careful who you talk to online.
 Always check who you are talking to and make sure you trust them.

 Q: How do you keep yourself safe?